Germany extends temporary controls to all land borders – DW – 09/09/2024

 Why is this happening now?

-Long-standing debate over immigration and the asylum system in Germany have intensified in recent weeks after a deadly knife attack in the western German city of Solingen earlier this month.
+Long-standing debate over immigration and the asylum system in Germany has intensified in recent weeks after a deadly knife attack in the western German city of Solingen earlier this month.

 The suspected attacker, a Syrian citizen, had escaped deportation from Germany to Bulgaria, where he first entered the EU.